-The Planning Staff reviewed several bicycle parking ordinances from other communities and reviewed the recommendations made in the City's Non-Motorized Master Plan.
-Staff also reviewed the bicycle parking recommendations listed in the Association of Pedestrian and Bicycle Professionals' publication, "Bicycle Parking Guidelines," the Institute of Transportation Engineers' publication, "Promoting Sustainable Transportation Through Site Design," and on the Pedestrian and Bicycle Information Center's web page.
-Staff then prepared a set of proposed bicycle parking requirements and standards to include in the Zoning Ordinance.
+Staff also reviewed bicycle parking recommendations made in the City's Non-Motorized Master Plan (attached), and the following additional sources:

+- The recommendations listed in the Association of Pedestrian and Bicycle Professionals' publication, "Bicycle Parking Guidelines" (attached), - The Institute of Transportation Engineers' publication, "Promoting Sustainable Transportation Through Site Design" (excerpt attached), and - The information posted on the Pedestrian and Bicycle Information Center's web page.

+Staff then worked with the City Attorney and prepared a set of proposed bicycle parking requirements and standards to include in the Zoning Ordinance.